Trailer Park Mystery Drinks: Cocktails and Mocktails for Your Murder Mystery Night

 • 6 oz hot water

-Heat water until very hot but not boiling.
-Add whiskey, honey, and lemon juice to a mug.
+Add whiskey, honey, and lemon to a mug.
 Pour hot water over.
 Stir with cinnamon stick.
-Add lemon slice.
-This warm drink is perfect for winter mysteries.
+Perfect for winter mysteries.

 • 1 black tea bag